Skip to content

 The Honda Jazz easily earned places on both our list of best small cars and best hybrids so, naturally, it has to feature here.
 As a small car, it's pure genius, packing way more passenger space and cargo area into its tiny form than you'd believe – thank Honda's clever packaging and the car's tall body for that.
 The self-charging-hybrid setup is brilliant too, with rapid off-the-line acceleration from the electric motor and a seamless transition as the 1.5-litre petrol engine joins in to assist.
 Keep an eye out for Jazz Crosstar models, which gain SUV-style cladding, handy roof rails and a taller ride height.

-Search used Honda Jazz cars for sale or read our Honda Jazz review
+Search used Honda Jazz cars or read our Honda Jazz review

 Renault Captur